zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

 ![shader_material.png](https://github.com/zayngdev/shader-course-2/blob/main/Intro%20to%20Unity%20Shader%201/pics/Intro%20to%20Unity%20Shader%20-%201/shader_material.png?raw=true)

-Its name inherits from the ShaderLab name **UnlitDefaultUnlitShader**, when creating material using shaderlab code, Unity processes the shader name and splits it into two parts, combined with a underscore.
-For sure, you could change the name as you wish.
+Its name inherits from the ShaderLab name **Unlit/DefaultUnlitShader**, when creating material using ShaderLab code, Unity processes the shader name and splits it into two parts, combining them with a underscore.
+Feel free to change the naming format, and make sure the file name and shader name match.

+After left click the **Unlit_DefaultUnlitShader** material, in the **Inspector**  window, the materials properties look like the screen shot below: